bcgov/design-research-guide/docs/find-participants.md

 ## Screen Participants

-A screener is a list of criteria used to check whether or not your potential participant would match with the characteristics of your target group.
+A screener is a list of criteria used to check whether or not a potential participant would match with the characteristics of your target group.

 Don't feel like you need to include every respondent in the research if the individual is not a strong match for the research.
 Not doing the sessions saves you and the individual time.
 Thank them for their interest in the project, and ask if they are open to you contacting them in the future for other research projects.

-Sample screener criteria
+Sample screener criteria:

 - Location or community
 - Demographics
+- Age
 - Job or profession
 - Date and time availability

+Participants for online research activities will need access to a high-speed internet connection and a reasonable level of comfort working on a computer, tablet or smartphone.

+You should make sure participants are willing to download specific software onto their home computer if needed for session.
+For example, downloading Skype for video calls.

 ## Schedule Sessions